DioKiriie/LinMan/readme.txt

 Tested on Linux Mint.
 Other distro's test results will be added later.

-LinMan is made in Godot 4.3-stable.
+App is made in Godot 4.3-stable.
 It offers various install and managment solutions for Games and Mod Managers.